 #3 – True but misleading.
 Any scientist *could* make up anything that they wanted.
 They could generate a bunch of numbers to prove that, for an example of bullshit science, the world is only 6000 years old.
 But because scientists are a skeptical bunch, they’d want some confirming evidence.
 They’d want that iterative scientific process to come into play.
 And the bigger that claim, the more evidence they’d want.
 Hence why scientists generally ignore creationists, or just pat them on the head when they show up at events: aren’t they cute, they’re trying to science!

 But there is a serious issue here.
 The Nature article I referred to was a social sciences study, a field that is rife with sampling and selection bias.
-Ever wonder why you hear “scientists say X is bad for you” then a year later it is “scientists say X is good for you”?
+Ever wonder why you hear “scientists say X is bad for you” then a year later it is, “scientists say X is good for you”?
 Well, that is because two groups were sampled and correlated for X, and as much as we’d like it, correlation doesn’t equal causation.
 I wish someone would tell the media this little fact, especially since organic food causes autism.

 Other fields have other issues.
-Take a look at health and fitness studies and spot who the participants were: generally they are university students who need the money to buy tinned beans and beer.
+Take a look at health and fitness studies and spot who the participants were: generally, they are university students who need the money to buy tinned beans and beer.
 Not the most representative group of people and often they are mates with one of the researchers, all 4 of them.
 Not enough participants and a biased sample: not the way to do science.
-The harder sciences are better, but that isn’t to say that there isn’t limitations.
-Again, *this is why we have the methods section, so that we can figure out the limitations of the study.*
+The harder sciences are better, but that isn’t to say that there aren’t limitations.
+Again, *this is why we have the methods section so that we can figure out the limitations of the study.*

 The Science Community Still Won’t Listen to Women – Update

 #2 – When I first wrote this I disagreed, but now I agree, see video below.
-As someone with a penis my mileage on this issue is far too limited.
+As someone with a penis, my mileage on this issue is far too limited.
 That is why it was only when a few prominent people spoke out about this issue that I realised science is no better than the rest of society.
 It hurts me to say that.

-There is still a heavy bias toward men in senior positions at universities and research institutes, women get paid less, women are guessed to be less competent scientists, and apparently it is okay to ogle female scientists’ boobs… Any of these sound familiar to the rest of society?
+There is still a heavy bias toward men in senior positions at universities and research institutes, women get paid less, women are guessed to be less competent scientists, and apparently, it is okay to ogle female scientists’ boobs… Any of these sound familiar to the rest of society?
 This is gradually changing, but you have to remember what age those senior people are and what that generation required of women (quit when they got married, etc).
 That old guard may have influence but they’ll all be dead or retired soon where their influence will be confined to the letters to the editor in the newspaper.
 After seeing the video below, especially the way the question was asked, I think it is clear that the expectations for women create barriers into and through careers in science (the racism is similar and is one I see as a big issue).
 So it starts long before people get into science, then it continues through attrition.

 Scientists are meant to be thinkers, they are meant to be smart, they are meant to follow the evidence.
-They aren’t meant to behave like some cretin who hangs out on the mens rights movement subreddit discussion.
+They aren’t meant to behave like some cretin who hangs out on the men’s rights movement subreddit discussion.
 Speaking of which, watch science communicator Emily Graslie discuss the comments section of Youtube.